stephabauva/dao-bonus/README.md

 Each team has a specific target growth to reach.
 For e.g. Team 1 is in charge of mature/well-established assets.
 The growth rate needed for Team 1 to get and the NFT is 5%.

-Once all calculation are done, we can imagine a certain duration in which those performances are review through reportings.
+Once all calculation are done, we can imagine a certain duration where those performances are reviewed (e.g. via reportings).

-Once reports have been read, a proposal is created to vote for the transfer of the NFT to another team.
+Once performances have been reviewed, if a team has outperformed the current NFT holder, a proposal is created to vote for the transfer of the NFT that another team.
-If the vote passes, then the Bonus NFT ownership changes to the best performing team which will from now on receive the flow from the NFT via Superluid.
+If the vote passes, then the Bonus NFT ownership changes to the best performing team which will receive the flow from the NFT via Superluid.

 ## Requirements